datalanche/node-pg-format/README.md

 node-pg-format
 ==============

 Node.js implementation of [PostgreSQL format()](http://www.postgresql.org/docs/9.3/static/functions-string.html#FUNCTIONS-STRING-FORMAT) to safely create dynamic SQL queries.
 SQL identifiers and literals are escaped to help prevent SQL injection.
-The behavior is equivalent to [PostgreSQL format()](http://www.postgresql.org/docs/9.3/static/functions-string.html#FUNCTIONS-STRING-FORMAT) except when handling Javascript arrays and objects which is explained [below](#arrobject).
+The behavior is equivalent to [PostgreSQL format()](http://www.postgresql.org/docs/9.3/static/functions-string.html#FUNCTIONS-STRING-FORMAT).
+This module also supports Node buffers, arrays, and objects which is explained [below](#arrobject).

 ## Install